11 Smart Ways to Save Money on Your College Textbooks

 Now that you’ve gotten all your books on the cheap, make your tuition dollars count by using them well.

 And when you’re done, sell them back, of course.
-If your bookstore offers a raw deal, try Amazon or eBay.
-If you’re feeling generous, consider giving them to a friend or a library second-hand.
+If your bookstore offers a raw deal, try Amazon, eBay or BookByte.
+If you’re feeling generous, consider giving them to a friend or a library.

-One caveat: Depending on your profession (and level of nerdiness), you might actually want to buy some of your assigned books to keep on your shelf.
+One caveat: Depending on your profession (and level of nerdiness), you might actually want to keep some of your assigned books on your shelf.

 For instance, even though I ended up dropping my biology major, I still have some of the hard-covered glossies I used in college, and I still flip through them from time to time.
 And many of the books I bought for my creative writing classes still come in handy for reference today.

 Besides, you’re looking at earning back only a fraction of what you paid.
-If pretty pictures of the musculoskeletal system make you as happy as they do me, it might be worthwhile to just consider it an expensive coffee table decoration.
+If pretty pictures of the musculoskeletal system make you as happy as they do me, it might be worthwhile to just consider the book an expensive coffee table decoration.